Podcast

 F. Then I upload my podcast to Blubrry.

-G. Then I copy the podcast link that Blubrry gives me, and then paste that link into my blog post.
+G. Then I copy the podcast link Blubrry gives me and then paste that link into my blog post.

 Done.
 The process is simple, painless, and quick.